BA Intermedia Art

 We introduce you to key visual culture texts, methods and methodologies of art theory and practice.
 As the year progresses you have project options to enable you to specialise in the subject most appropriate to your work.
 In semester two students make decisions about which programme they wish to study supported by feedback and advice from staff.

 In Years 1 and 2 your choice of option courses allows you to, in effect, construct a suite of courses that reflect your interests and enhance your main study.
-The choice of option courses in Year 1 comprises a total of 60 credits, nominally made up of three 20-credit courses, which can be taken within ECA, or across the wider College of Arts, Humanities & Social Sciences – subject to availability.
+The choice of option courses in Year 1 comprises a total of 40 credits, nominally made up of two 20-credit courses, which can be taken within ECA, or across the wider College of Arts, Humanities and Social Sciences - subject to availability.

 Subsequently you will develop your creative, technical and intellectual ability through projects, installations and exhibitions, as well as enhancing your learning by being exposed to a wider range of methods and knowledge beyond the confines of the studio through a choice of option courses.